notexplosive/notexplosive.github.io/pages/ludography.markdown

 This was the first game I made with my friend [andrfw][andrfw].

-Prior to making this game he had pitched to me a game where you play as the knight from chess in a world consisting of other gameboard pieces (meeples, monopoly tokens, and of course other chess pieces).
+Prior to making this game he had pitched to me a game where you play as the knight from chess in a world consisting of other game board pieces (meeples, monopoly tokens, and of course other chess pieces).
 It was meant to be a grid-based puzzle game where you can only move in "L" shapes (aka legal knight moves).
 We never even got to the prototype phase with this project, but the spirit of this idea made it into Duel-ity!

 We both agreed after making Duel-ity that a whole game where you play as Bennigan would not be very fun.